Granados-IT/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 Self-taught cybersecurity learner transitioning from hospitality into IT/security.
-Based in Barcelona, Spain.
+Based in Spain.

 ## About
 35 years old.
 Building hands-on skills through homelabs, platforms and formal training while pursuing entry-level IT/SOC roles.